Marathons in New South Wales

 What are the best marathons?

 Marathons are the core of NSW's great running festivals.
 The Sydney Marathon passes through the city's iconic landmarks.
-It has a tough final quarter before you cross the Sydney Harbour Bridge, traffic free, for a glorious finish at the world-famous Royal Opera House.
+It has a tough final quarter before you cross the Sydney Harbour Bridge, traffic free, for a glorious finish at the world-famous Opera House.
 You've also got the Newcastle Running Festival, with its beautiful coastal route and reputation for working in partnership with local businesses.
 Or, away from the coast, if you're feeling thirsty, the Winery Running Festival hosts a Moon Marathon with a very well stocked after party.
 There's plenty of local events to choose from too, have a look at our race calendar if you fancy something a bit more low key.

 How long will it take me to run a marathon?